Lamkhaga Pass

 The Lamkhaga Pass (5,282 m / 17,320 ft) is one of the toughest pass in India which serves as a traditional and challenging trekking route connecting Kinnaur district of Himachal Pradesh with Harshil in Uttarakhand.
 The pass is a key geographical feature in a region that is both ecologically significant and strategically sensitive due to its proximity to the Indo-Tibetan border.

 Harsil-Kharcham Highway will have a Lamkhaga Pass tunnel, and the highway route will also connect to Char Dham Highway and Pooh-Chumar-Hanle Highway.

 History

 Lumkhaga Pass's first documented crossing was by Greek-British author and mountaineer, Marco Alexander Pallis, famous for his writings on Tibetan Buddhism, who crossed it in 1933.
 He also made a first ascent of Leo Pargial peak (6790m) in 1933.

 Physiography

 Geography

 The pass is located at a convergence of two distinct Himalayan valleys: the Baspa Valley in Himachal Pradesh and the Jalandhari Valley in Uttarakhand.
-The trek typically begins from Chitkul, the last inhabited village in the Baspa Valley on the Himachal side, and ends in Harsil, a village in the Bhagirathi river valley on the Uttarakhand side.
 The terrain on both sides of the pass is known for its difficulty, featuring steep climbs, moraines, scree slopes, and crevassed glaciers.
 The pass itself is often covered in snow year-round, and the route requires crossing multiple streams, including the Baspa and Jalandhari Gad rivers.